 ||An important part of my early education about how Washington really works.
 We pour trillions of dollars into a big pot and then our whores (Senators and Congressional representatives) fight

-to get back as much as they can for their special interests and other campaign contributors.
+to get back as much as they can for their special interests and campaign contributors.
 This book is also a good history of the (failed) Reagan "revolution."

 |The Tempting of America: The Polticial Seduction of the Law